kubermatic/docs/content/kubermatic/v2.14/installation/install_kubermatic/_index.en.md

 ```

 {{% notice note %}}
-Some cloud providers list the external IP as the `INTERNAL-IP` and show no value for the `EXTENAL-IP`.
+Some cloud providers list the external IP as the `INTERNAL-IP` and show no value for the `EXTERNAL-IP`.
 In this case,
 use the internal IP.
 {{% /notice %}}